MaleficCompose/MaleficNavigation/README.md

 ### 2. Define Routes in a config format

-Currently, only YAML, JSON, and XML as well as a custom format called MalefiConfig are supported.
+Currently, a Kotlin DSL, YAML, JSON, and XML as well as a custom format called MalefiConfig are supported.
+However, you can implement ConfigLoader to support your own format if preferred.
 Provided is an example of a `routes.yaml` file to define the routes through the application.
 Each route should have a name and a composable.
-The hidden aspect decides if it is shown in the sidebar.
-If you use your own sidebar implementation, which I would highly recommend, then that does not really matter.
+The hidden aspect decides if it is shown in the default sidebar.
 The parameters should be defined after that.
 The names of the parameters should be consistent with whatever they are named in the composable.
 A `?` after a parameter name indicates that it is optional.

 ```yaml
 routes: